 The Phantom Buggery of Harry Potter - Part 1

-15 September 2008Harry Potter Takes It Up The Arse.
+Added on 15 September 2008Harry Potter Takes It Up The Arse.
 That’s the Harry Potter book I used to talk about writing.
 The joke got the occasional dry laugh, even though it wasn’t particularly funny.
 What are you writing next? people would ask.
 Harry Potter Takes It Up The Arse, I’d say, smiling ruefully.

 Not that I was ever really going to write Harry Potter Takes It Up The Arse, of course.
 For a kick-off, Bloomsbury would have had me in court before you could say Avada Kedavra.
 Secondly, I don’t really want to write a book about anyone getting that done to them under any circumstances.
 No, it was just a lousy joke borne of professional jealousy.
 The first Harry Potter was published a year or two ahead of the first Barney Thomson.
 In the last ten years, someone has bought a Harry Potter book once every millionth of a second.
 In the last ten years, someone has bought a Barney Thomson book.
 Once.

 Ah well, there’s more to a writer’s life than staggering success, acclamation, awards, money and fantastic literary achievement.

 That I have learned my lesson in humility, and have stopped making the lame Harry Potter gag, is all down to a superbug which the kids picked up at Easter last year.

 We were on holiday.
 Everything seemed normal.
 The kids were spending happy days playing on the beach and in rock pools - it was Millport in April, so they were playing on the beach in fourteen layers of clothing - the sun wasn’t shining, and Harry Potter meant nothing to us, other than an occasional movie.